dalenguyen/firebase-wordpress-docs/docs/intro/cloud-functions-deployment-v2.rst

     firebase login

 Since version 0.6.0, before deploying any functions, you should create two tokens for security purpose.
-One for Wordpress dashboard usage, the other is for Wordress frontend.
+One for Wordpress dashboard usage, the other is for WordPress frontend.

 .. code-block:: bash

-    // Generate random token
+    // Generate two random tokens - save in notepad, you will need them later

+    // DASHBOARD_TOKEN
     node -e "console.log(require('crypto').randomBytes(20).toString('hex'))"

-    // Set your token to firebase configuration (dashboard token) firebase functions:config:set api.dashboard_token=your-secret-key --project project-id

-    // Set your token to firebase configuration (frontend token) firebase functions:config:set api.frontend_token=your-secret-key --project project-id

-    // Check your api token
-    firebase functions:config:get api --project project-id
+    // FRONTEND_TOKEN
+    node -e "console.log(require('crypto').randomBytes(20).toString('hex'))"

 Change Your Plan to Blaze
 `````````````